BioSystemsUM/DeepMol/docs/deepmol_docs/molecular_standardizers.md

 Standardization is the process of converting a chemical structure to a standardized format using a set of rules.
 The standardized format enables the chemical structure to be easily compared with other chemical structures and used in various computational applications.

-It is possible to standardize the loaded molecules using three option.
-Using a basic standardizer that only does sanitization (Kekulize, check valencies, set aromaticity, conjugation and hybridization).
-A more complex standardizer can be customized by choosing or not to perform specific tasks such as sanitization, remove isotope information, neutralize charges, remove stereochemistry and remove smaller fragments.
+It is possible to standardize the loaded molecules using three options.
+Using a basic standardizer one will only do sanitization (Kekulize, check valencies, set aromaticity, conjugation and hybridization).
+A more complex standardizer can be customized by choosing or not to perform specific tasks such as removing isotope information, neutralizing charges, removing stereochemistry and removing smaller fragments.
 Another possibility is to use the ChEMBL Standardizer.

 Standardizing molecules is important in machine learning pipelines because it helps to **ensure that the data is consistent and comparable across different samples**.
-In the context of molecular data, standardization typically involves removing salts and fragments and/or neutralizing charges.

 ```python